 As Batman continues his investigation, more flashbacks ensue as a distraught Bruce Wayne hears a noise from within his house.
 Upon reaching the attic, he discovers that an owl has perched itself inside a nest.
 With the dreaded rhyme buzzing in his head, he grabs a bow & arrow and successfully kills the nocturnal bird.

-Feeling that the Court of Owls are real and that they were behind his parent’s murder, he investigated a high-society building called Harbor House.
+Feeling that the Court of Owls are real and that they were behind his parent’s murder, he investigates a high-society building called Harbor House.
 After an extensive search, he was unable to find anything.
 Bruce tells this to the family butler himself, Alfred Pennyworth (voiced by David McCallum) and tells him that the Court of Owls is “just a story”.

 Back in the present, Batman suddenly hears a noise.
 At that moment, three similarly-cloaked assassins drop in and proceed to fight our Caped Crusader.
 During the scuffle, the Dark Knight manages to pull the mask off of one of his attackers and appears to be a walking corpse.
 Not only that, but they also easily pop their limbs back in place despite receiving decisive hits.

 Batman manages to eliminate one of his attackers with a mini-explosive, but the two remaining assassins continue to score some decisive strikes as they continue to weaken the Dark Knight.

 This forces the Caped Crusader to try and retreat through the skylight window.
 Upon reaching the roof however, one of the swift slayers catches up and drops with him through another opening as they crash down onto a T-Rex skeleton.
 With Batman bruised, bloodied and defeated, the two assassins prepare to finish him off.
 Just then, they start retching in pain and disintegrate.